How Much Do Hurricane Windows Cost?

 Windows vs. Shutters vs. Window Film

 Hurricane windows provide impact resistance from flying debris during strong storms or hurricanes.
 The best storm windows also provide additional insulation and lessen the noise pollution coming from outside.
-Additionally, hurricane shutters protect windows against damaging projectiles, but they don’t insulate well or dampen noise from the outside.
-They also need to be manually closed to protect the windows and opened after a storm has passed.
-The cost to install hurricane shutters ranges from $1,950 to $6,094, with the national average at $4,022.
+Additionally, hurricane shutters protect windows against damaging projectiles.
+However, they don’t insulate well or dampen noise from the outside, and they also need to be manually closed to protect the windows and opened after a storm has passed.
+If the choice is between installing hurricane shutters and boarding up the windows, shutters are a much safer option.
+Hurricane shutters cost $1,950 to $5,800, with the national average at $3,850.
 While some homeowners install hurricane shutters rather than hurricane windows, others opt to install both for added protection.

-Additional features can increase the installation costs.
+Additional features can increase the cost of impact windows.
 These customizations can increase the insulating properties, durability, and ventilation.

 - Weatherstripping.
 Adding weatherstripping around storm windows increases insulation by sealing the edges against cold or hot air entering the home.
 This can also be done around the outside doors for added protection.
 Installing weatherstripping for an entire home can be done for approximately $275.